Originally posted in October of 2022, I wanted to revise and repost with updated information about our 2023 visit to the Oogie Boogie Bash.

 Enter through the Grand Californian Pixar Pier entry

 This tip is spectacular!
 The lines to get into the party can be quite long at the main gate.
 They can be just as long getting in through the normal Grand Californian entry.
 We bypassed all of that and found no lines at the Pixar Pier entrance located inside the hotel.
 Most people don’t know that there are actually two entrances to California Adventure from inside the Grand Californian.
-The Pixar Pier entrance drops you off at, well, Pixar Pier and had no wait or crowds at all.
+The Pixar Pier entrance drops you off at, well, Pixar Pier and we had no wait or crowds at all.
 It isn’t easy to find and navigate, so just ask any staff member and they will hook you up with how to find it.
-Hint: for part of it it seems as if you are going to hotel rooms.
+Hint: For part of it it seems as if you are going to hotel rooms.

 Don’t skip Villains Grove